yoo2001818/avcs/DESIGN.md

 second case is really complicated, as it can serverely break the action order of same domain, thus breaking the order for same client node.

+In order to resolve this, we can merge 'a' and 'b', and treat them as the same node, or, evict the offending nodes from the history (it's not possible.)

+Since that scenario won't happen a lot, it'd be just treat them as the same node.
+However, when parent nodes are present, this complicates the problem a lot.

+`a.a` and `b.a` is both modified from left, and `b` is modified from the right.
+Since two nodes are merged, `a` and `b` both would appear in the merge conflict resolver.
+This is unevitable - avcs cannot guarentee that these actions happen in order, and happen only once, if otherwise.

 ## Action ID
 The application, or avcs, must provide a way to dispense unique IDs, and attach those IDs into every action.